meshellg/shiny-bassoon/content/posts/2018-12-19-book-riots-2019-read-harder-challenge.markdown

   24. **A collection of poetry published since 2014**
     * Night Sky with Exit Wounds by Ocean Vuong
     * ✔ Blackbird Song by Randy Lundy
-    * ✔ The Sun and Her Flowers | Paperback
+    * ✔ The Sun and Her Flowers by Rupi Kaur
-Rupi Kaur
     * ✔ a place called No Homeland by Kai Cheng Thom
     * ✔ Good Bones